geigea84/Horiseon/README.md

-added comments to break up style sections tweaked .header div ul li margins again changed .content to main
+added comments to break up style sections tweaked .header div ul li margins again changed .content to main removed margin adjustment from .header div ul li, reinstated original to stay true to refactor, still suggest adding px to margins to improve spacing

 Need to do: